Code-Institute-Submissions/Pokematch/README.md

 - [Pixabay](https://pixabay.com/photos/grass-lawn-backdrop-background-84622/) - Grass background image
 - [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page) All other images came from this website.
 All images are copyrighted property of Nintendo.
+- [Sounds](https://www.sounds-resource.com/game_boy_gbc/pokemonredblueyellow/sound/17241/) All used sounds were found and downlaoded from this page.

 ### Acknowledgements

 Inspiration for this project was drawn from

 ##### Back to [top](#table-of-contents)